manzali/lseb/README.md

 # LSEB (Large Scale Event Building)

 LSEB is a DAQ (data acquisition system) software that aims to perform the event building of the LHCb physic experiment after its next major upgrade (2018-2019).
-This software is designed to scale up to hundreds of nodes and to use different transport layers (at the moment only TCP and Infiniband verbs are implemented).
+This software is designed to scale up to hundreds of nodes and to use different transport layers (at the moment only TCP (using libfabric) and Infiniband verbs are implemented).

 ## Generic Design